-Jamie Sanchez is in his 38th season as head coach of the Loyola Marymount women's tennis program.
-Sanchez, the program's only coach since its inception, began coaching the team in 1975 and posted a career record of 459-453 in 37 seasons.
+Jamie Sanchez completed his 40th season as head coach of the Loyola Marymount women's tennis program during the 2014-15 school year.
+Sanchez, the program's first coach, began coaching the team in 1975.

-In 2001, the Lions were represented in the Individual NCAA Playoffs with the doubles duo of Andrea Lord and Angelina Zdorovytska.
+In 2001, the Lions were represented in the Individual NCAA Division I National Championships with the doubles duo of Andrea Lord and Angelina Zdorovytska.
 In 2002, Sanchez guided the Lions to their first ever West Coast Conference Championship with a 4-2 win over Pepperdine.
-With the win, Sanchez and the Lions advanced to the NCAA playoffs as a team for the first time in program history.
+With the win, Sanchez and the Lions advanced to the NCAA Division I National Championships as a team for the first time in program history.
 He was named the West Coast Conference Coach of the Year for the second straight year in 2002, and in 2006 he earned his third WCC Coach of the Year honor.
 In his first 31 years at the helm of the Lions' program, Sanchez's teams never finished lower than fourth in the WCC.
 The Lions finished 12-14 and in second place after reaching the WCC Championship in 2006.

 Through the years, Sanchez has had four players earn LMU Athlete of the Year honors (Pavla Mesterova 2005-06; Penka Fileva 2002-03; Edit Pakay 2001-02; Julie Oshiro 1993-94) while Kris Anderson was named LMU Scholar-Athlete of the Year twice (1987-88; 88-89).
 He has had34 players earn All-WCC honors as singles players in the lastten seasons, while 16 doubles teams have earn all-conference accolades since 2000-01.
 In 2006, a record-equalling six Lions received All-WCC recognition.
 In addition, eight players have earned Academic All-WCC honors since 1996 and 40 National Scholar-Athlete selections since 1990.

 Sanchez has been a student-athlete, coach and administrator at Loyola Marymount for over 36 years.
 He earned eight varsity letters in tennis and football at LMU from 1969 to 1974.
-He graduated from LMU in 1975 with a bachelor's degree in English.
+He graduated from LMU in 1975 with a bachelor's degree in English, and later went on to complete his masters in Coaching and Athletic Administration from Concordia University in May of 2013.
 In February of 1993, Sanchez was inducted into the Loyola Marymount Athletics Hall of Fame.
 He became a two-time inductee in 2003 when he was inducted again with the 1969 Club National Championship football team.